microsoft/industry/fsi/docs/serviceEnablementFramework.md

 Organizations in the financial services regulated industry face the challenge of defining, mapping, and enforcing their controls that are needed for them to meet the compliance and security requirements.
 In parallel, they must balance the need of the business and developers while empowering them to accelerate the digital transformation journey.
 This must all work in harmony while addressing risk, reliability, and other requirements, and also comply with frameworks and standards such as PCI DSS, NIST 800-53, SOC 1,2,3 and more.

-The process of definining, mapping, and implementing the required controls can in most cases be an expensive and time-consuming job, performed by "Digital Security Office", "Tech Risk Assessment" or equivalent function/team within the organization.
+The process of defining, mapping, and implementing the required controls can in most cases be an expensive and time-consuming job, performed by "Digital Security Office", "Tech Risk Assessment" or equivalent function/team within the organization.
 However, this is a critical function to enable specific Azure services to be broadly adopted, and the *Service Enablement Framework for FSI Landing Zones* aim to help organizations within the financial services industry to accelerate this process, coupled with a proven, prescriptive architecture and implementation on Microsoft Azure.

 ## Table of contents